-Thanksgiving is over and procrastinators across the country are slowly starting to try and figure out how they can find cheap Christmas flights.
-The bad news is that the airlines are expecting to have full planes over the holidays and most of the cheap fares for peak days and times are already gone.
-The good news is that I’m here to help you find the most economical way for you to see your family, for them to come see you or for you to get out of Dodge.
+Summer is over and families are now planning their next getaways.
+Most of my friends and family choose either to travel over Thanksgiving or Christmas and are always looking for cheap flights.
+The bad news is that the airlines are expecting to have full planes over the holidays.
+The good news is that there’s still time to find great fares and I’m here to help.
+Here’s my post on 10 Ways to Find Cheap Thanksgiving Flights and below are my tips for you to find the most economical way for you to see your family, for them to come see you or for you to get out of Dodge.
 Here are 10 ways to find cheap Christmas flights:

 1. Be flexible

 Well, that’s not going to happen and if you ran an airline, you wouldn’t discount fares that day either, now would you?
-To prove my point, I just ran a flexible search on Google Flights (above) for round-trip non-stop flights from New York’s LGA to Miami for the holidays.
+To prove my point, I just ran a flexible search on Google Flights (above) for round-trip non-stop flights from New York to Miami for the holidays.
 You can see that leaving on Friday or Saturday and returning on Monday are the most expensive days to fly.
-The roundtrip will cost $771 and that’s for a 10:45pm flight on Frontier which no one wants to take.
+The roundtrip will cost $624 and that’s for a 10:50pm flight on Frontier which no one wants to take.
 To leave earlier in the day will cost a lot more.

-Solution: Travel a few days earlier on the outbound and return a day later and the price will drop by almost 50%.
+Solution: Travel a few days earlier on the outbound and return a day later and the price will drop by more than 50%.
 If you want to save even more money, push the dates even more.

 2. Consider the time of day

 Since everyone wants to leave after work or when school gets out, don’t enter in a specific time when searching for a flight.
 Generally, the most expensive times to fly are peak business travel hours (8am to 10am and 5pm to 7pm).
 Cheaper seats tend to depart early in the morning (5am to 7am), midday (noon) or late in the evening (after 8pm).